Electronics - European Power

 Expand allClose all

-Do all the counties that the tour goes to take the same type of plug?
+Do all the countries that the tour goes to take the same type of plug?

 Euro PlugYes and no. Most of the countries we’ll visit use the same power & receptacle style.
 The voltage in Europe is 240 V as compared to the 120 V we have in the US.
 If your appliance/item is listed as having “dual voltage” ( it will say something like 100-240 VAC), you’ll only need an adapter, and not a power converter.
 The plug in most of Europe uses two cylindrical-shaped barrel plugs instead of the flat ‘blades’ that we use here.
 On the left is a picture for reference.
 Color doesn’t matter, but you’ll want to be sure that the metal barrels AND the next 1-inch of plastic are basically in same width (i.e. the holes are often recessed there, so if you have a big “brick” style adapter, the metal plugs might not even be able to reach the holes).
 On the picture to the left, two-thirds of this device will be beyond the flush surface of the wall (the metal plugs AND the next inch of plastic).